Why Caregivers?

 For more resources, browse our Caregiver Toolbox and connect with our partners below.

-Host a screening at your place of worship and invite your congregation and the local community to learn more about the unfiltered realities of caregiving.
+Host a screening at your place of worship and invite your members and the local community to learn more about the unfiltered realities of caregiving.
 A screening is a great way to start conversations about the urgent need for support by offering viewers the chance to “see” life from a caregiver’s point of view.
 Show your caregivers you want to support them by requesting a screening today.

 LEARN MORE ABOUT SCREENINGS